-Care Compass is a set of tools response teams and Frontliners can use.
+Care Compass is another set of tools response teams and Frontliners can use to help those impacted by disasters.
 Created by IOCC in consultation with experts, Care Compass is a series of online resources on grieving, family dynamics, resilience, and self-care to which people in need can be referred.
 These resources, useful for communities and individuals alike, can be accessed at any stage in the recovery process, and can help them understand that their feelings, fears, and concerns are common and normal.
 The tools can also help them find the confidence to reach out for additional support.